metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Get-ComputerName.md

 ## NOTES

+TODO: Possible function purpose such as conversion from NETBIOS to UPN name or reading different formats of file with a list of computernames which are then converted to desired format.
-TODO: implement querying computers on network by specifying IP address
+TODO: Maybe implement querying computers on network by specifying IP address and vice versa.

 ## RELATED LINKS